-Communities and societies around the world are facing multidimentional complexity challenges, which has intensified the imperatives of learning wordwide.
+Communities and societies around the world are facing multidimentional complexity challenges, which has intensified the imperatives of learning worldwide.
 A central response to this crisis of learning is to mobilize and institutionalize the practices of transformative learning in ways that interweave with informational learning.
 Transformative learning drives the development of complexity capabilities necessary for transforming whole persons and whole systems.
 This interweaving enables the transformation of mindsets, habits, and culture.

 "Meridian University is a gift to this moment in our history.
 The rare breadth of the intellectual journeys it offers, and its exquisite attention to the ripening of the whole person, set a stunning example for graduate studies in the time of the Great Turning.
 It grows new and needed disciplines of consciousness, as well as motivation to engage in the transformation of culture."

-Explore the course names, numbers, and descriptions for Meridian's Education program curriculum.
+Explore the course names, numbers, and descriptions for Meridian's Psychology program curriculum.
 Have questions about curriculum?
 Consider attending an Online Information Session to connect with program faculty and discuss Meridian's integrated yet flexible academic structure.

 Visit the Education program's faculty page to review faculty names, biographies, and scholarship profiles via the University's Institutional repository.